AY2526S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 Validation done:
 - Same validation done as `addcontact`
-- Proper data types and formats for numeric fields (e.g. budget, limit, offset)
+- Proper data types and formats for numeric fields (e.g. budget)

 ##### Execution
 `FilterContactCommand` applies the `FilterContactPredicate` over the existing filtered contact list and produces a list of matching contacts.
-It is also changed based on the `limit` and `offset` given.
 The UI is then updated based on which contacts that match the predicate.

 ### 3.3.
 Property management